zbirow/Yuffin-Image-Archive/README.md

 ### Packing & Unpacking Images

 1. Make sure you have Python installed on your system.
-2. Run the `yuffin_packer.pyw` file (on Windows, this will launch the app without a console window).
+2. Run the `Yuffin-Archive.py` file.
 3.  **To Pack:**
     *   Click "Browse..." to select your source folder containing images.
     *   Click "Save As..." to choose a location and name for your `.yuf` archive.